The Untamed Episodes 41 – 50 Synopsis

 For breaking this promise, Wei Wuxian apologises.
 It’s the first apology said between them after all this time, one which has Jiang Cheng laugh at himself for seeking an apology from Wei Wuxian when things have turned out the way they have for Wei Wuxian.
 Recognising this apparent conceitedness in himself, Jiang Cheng tells Wei Wuxian he’s sorry for the way things turned out for him.
 It’s an apology which Wei Wuxian tells Jiang Cheng he needn’t say as everything that’s happened is already something he regards as from a past that feels like another lifetime.
 He tells Jiang Cheng to forget it all and not be entangled by it anymore.
 Tears are falling down Jiang Cheng’s cheeks at this point, tears which Wei Wuxian goes to wipe.

 Jin Guangyao’s schemes and evil deeds are all revealed next.
-Out the back of the temple, Jin Guangyao’s been getting his men to dig up a coffin to that’s not at all what he expected.
+Out the back of the temple, Jin Guangyao’s been getting his men to dig up a coffin and finding not at all what he expected.
 What it was meant to be isn’t mentioned, but it was not meant to be Nie Mingjue’s corpse with the head reconnected.

 The poisoning leads to the discovery that Su Minshan is the one behind the Qianchuang Baikong curse inflicted on Jin Zixun with Jin Guangyao being the mastermind.
 Without what seems to be a stroke of luck, Wei Wuxian might have forever been stuck with being responsible for the incident, but it’s all revealed after Lan Wangji notices the many little circle hole-like wounds on Su Minshan’s chest which peeked through torn clothing while Su Minshan was busy applying medicine to his hand.